-On the odd weekend, we would take the dogs for a walk to Sandringham forest or Bourne woods, but it wasn’t until I enrolled in the Duke of Edinburgh programme that I had a proper experience of hiking.
+On the odd weekend, we would take the dogs for a walk to Sandringham forest or Bourne woods, but it wasn’t until I enrolled in the Duke of Edinburgh programme that I had my first proper experience of hiking.
 We had to plan our route using a proper map, navigate with a compass, carry huge packs and camp in tents.
 For me, those four day expeditions mainly resulted in a lot of moaning and skulking along at the back of the group in a bad mood.
 I wasn’t very fit, my pack was too heavy, and I didn’t much enjoy being caught in the rain.

 So when James and I moved to New Zealand in May 2015, I didn’t think much to hiking.
 Of course I wanted to see the scenery: the huge, mystical mountains, the glistening blue lakes, the greenery of the forest – but wasn’t too fussed on the physical side of walking.
 Now, 18 months later, I am a fully converted Hiker.
 With a capital H!